sarphiv/dtu-02476-ml-ops/reports/README.md

 >
 > Answer:

---- question 13 fill here --- GROUP 2
+--- question 13 fill here ---
-seeds, version controlled configs, wandb
+We have used containers to ensure reproducibility and consistency across different environments.
+To secure that no information is lost, and the experiments are reproducible we have made use of config files and used weights and biases for logging (version-controlled configs).
+The config files also contain which seed has been used in the experiment.
+Whenever an experiment is run weights and biases creates a folder with files containing the requirements, configs, and model summary.
+The folders are placed locally and online.
+By storing it online we ensure that no information is lost.

 ### Question 14

 > **Upload 1 to 3 screenshots that show the experiments that you have done in W&B (or another experiment tracking**
 > **service of your choice).
 This may include loss graphs, logged images, hyperparameter sweeps etc. You can take**
-> **inspiration from [this figure](figures/wandb.png).
+> **inspiration from [this figure](figures/examples/wandb.png).
 Explain what metrics you are tracking and why they are**
 > **important.**
 >
 > Answer length: 200-300 words + 1 to 3 screenshots.